COS301-SE-2025/Weather-to-Wear/docs/backend-auth.md

 npx prisma generate
 ```

+NOTE: `npx prisma generate` in `app-backend` must be ran before any running the subsystem locally or using any testing.

 ---

 ## Running the auth system
+Remember to run `npx prisma generate` in `app-backend` before running locally, if it is your first time running locally.
 To run the program locally and without docker
 ```
 npx ts-node src/server.ts